 Locate your Network Neighborhood icon.

-- If the Network Neighborhood icon is on the Windows desktop, position your mouse pointer over it and right-click your mouse button. - If the icon is not on the desktop, - Click Start on the task bar located at the bottom left of the window. - Choose Settings, and then Control Panel. - Locate the Network Neighborhood icon and click on it.
+1 • If the Network Neighborhood icon is on the Windows desktop, position your mouse pointer over it and right-click your mouse button.

+• If the icon is not on the desktop,

+• Click Start on the task bar located at the bottom left of the window.

+• Choose Settings, and then Control Panel.

+• Locate the Network Neighborhood icon and click on it.
 This will open the Network panel as shown below.

-Verify the following settings as shown:

-- Client for Microsoft Network exists

-- Ethernet adapter is present

-- TCP/IP is present

-- Primary Network Logon is set to Windows logon

-Click on the Properties button.
-The following TCP/IP Properties window will display.

 By default, the IP Address tab is open on this window.

-• Verify the following:

-Obtain an IP address automatically is selected.
+Verify the following: Obtain an IP address automatically is selected.
 If not selected, click in the radio button to the left of it to select it.
 This setting is required to enable the DHCP server to automatically assign an IP address.

-• Click OK to continue.
+Click OK to continue.
 Restart the PC.
 Repeat these steps for each PC with this version of Windows on your network.
+TCP/IP Properties T An P address can be actionedically assigned tool its computer.
+Good bedress tool of the thread of the computer.
+Good bedress tool of the thread of the top of top of the top of the top of to

+--- --

+--- --

-Selecting Windows' Internet Access Method
+Selecting the Internet Access Method